0xMartin/NetworkAppTestingTool/README.md

 >**You can also use the script that will build the NATT SPI and NATT testing tool: `./full_build.sh`**

+>**For successful build you need have installed UTF-8 charset in your system.
+Testing requires UTF-8 special characters.**

 ---

 ## 🧪 Testing diagrams